pali101/fws-payments/README.md

 ## Emergency Scenarios

-If some component in the system (operator, validator, client, SP) misbehaves, all parties have escape hatches that allow them to walk away with predictable losses.
+If some component in the system (operator, validator, client, service provider) misbehaves, all parties have escape hatches that allow them to walk away with predictable losses.

 ### Reducing Operator Allowance

-At any time, the client can reduce the operator's allowance (e.g., to zero) and/or change whether or not the operator is allowed to create new rails.
+At any time, the client can reduce the operator's allowance (e.g., to zero) and / or change whether or not the operator is allowed to create new rails.
 Such modifications won't affect existing rails, although the operator will not be able to increase the payment rates on any rails they manage until they're back under their limits.

 ### Rail Termination (by client)